 Since 2002, UN Environment has supported the Islamic Republic of Afghanistan to build its adaptive capacity to the adverse impacts of climate change.
 Across the country and at the national level, UN Environment and NEPA have worked closely to address climate change at both the policy and practical levels, including the development of the country’s most accurate and up-to-date climate change projections.

-To find out more about UNEP’s activities in Afghanistan, follow us on Facebook.
+To find out more about UN Environment’s activities in Afghanistan, follow us on Facebook.